 - Take notes: Many students attempt to take comprehensive notes on the content of a book or article.
-I advice against this.
+I advise against this.
 I suggest that you record your thoughts about the reading rather than simply the details and contents of the reader.
 What surprised you?
 What seemed particularly insightful?
 What seems suspect?
 What reinforces or counters points made in other readings?
 This kind of note taking will keep your reading active, and actually will help you remember the contents of the piece better than otherwise.

 II.
 “STAMP” it: A technique for reading a book which complements the steps above is to answer a series of questions about your reading.

 Structure: How has the author structured her work?
 How would you briefly outline it?
 Why might she have employed this structure?
 What historical argument does the structure employ?
 After identifying the thesis, ask yourself in what ways the structure of the work enhances or detracts from the thesis.
 How does the author set about to make her or his case?
 What about the structure of the work makes it convincing?